doug-h-rice/virtual-multicomp/README.md

 At the moment it cannot run the code as the Z80 it does not support interrupts.

+3/1/2020 - BASIC.HEX - the GCC compiled version does not run it, but the TCC compiled version does.
+I uploaded Grant Searle's BASIC.HEX  as basic_gs47b.hex.
+Please download from Grants's pages

 So here is a simple test program to run z80 loaded from test.ihx